JetBrains/amper/docs/DSLReference.md

 - `?` matches exactly one character of a path name component
 - `[abc]` matches exactly one character of the given set (here `a`, `b`, or `c`).
 A dash (`-`) can be used to match a range, such as `[a-z]`.

-Using `**` to recursively match directories at multiple depth levels is not possible for now.
+Using `**` to recursively match directories at multiple depth levels is not supported.

 Example: